Ultimate NYC Bucket List

 See a jazz show at the Apollo Theatre.
 This famous theatre in Harlem was at the heart of the Jazz Age in New York, and you can still catch live music performances there today.

 Go to the rooftop of the Met.
-This museum has an incredible roof with park and skyline views.
+New York’s Metropolitan Museum has an incredible rooftop park with breathtaking skyline views—it’s for sure one of the most Instagammable places in NYC.

 Go gallery hopping in Chelsea.
 There are tons of free art galleries to check out.